readingcapital/readingcapital.github.io/volume-1/index.md

 labour* – but that labour is effort.
 Labour is reduced to *abstract labour*.
 The *substance of value* is abstract human labour.

-Labour is measured in time and so value is measured in labour-time.
+Labour is measured in time and value is measured in labour-time.
 Any commodity counts only as a representative of all commodities of a certain kind due to generalised exchange.
 The *magnitude of value* is not individual labour-time, but *socially necessary labour-time*.

+Commodity production presupposes a *division of labour* and develops it.
+But the division of labour does not presuppose commodity production.

-For this to take full effect, it is presupposed that producers switch branches of industry when this allows them to get more value for their products.
-Some branches of industry are not that easy to switch into, they are hence to some extend exempt from the law of value: in these branches of industry *complicated labour* is performed (as opposed to *simple labour*).
+For the law of value to take full effect, it is presupposed that producers switch branches of industry when this allows them to get more value for their products.
+Some branches of industry are not that easy to switch into, they are to some extend exempt from the law of value: in these branches of industry *complicated labour* is performed (as opposed to *simple labour*).
 The labour there counts as multiplied labour of other branches of industry.

 *Productivity of labour* measure how many use-values per time are produced; it is a determination of concrete labour.
 Increasing productivity on a social level